 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

 Morning transfer to the airport in Quito for the flight to Galapagos.
-Passengers are picked up at the airport by our naturalist guides and taken on a ten minute bus drive to the pier to board the M/V Galapagos Legend.
+Passengers are picked up at the San Cristobal Airport by our guides and taken on a ten minute bus ride to the pier to board the M/V Galapagos Legend.

 Interpretation Center.
-Dry landing in Puerto Baquerizo Moreno, capital of the Galapagos Islands.
-You will visit the Interpretation Center, an excellent place to learn about the natural and human history of the Galapagos Islands.
-The Museum of Natural History displays information on the volcanic origins of the islands, their remoteness from the continent, ocean currents, climate, the arrival of the different species and their colonization, among other points of interest.
-The human history is also showcased, chronologically narrating the most significant events related to the discovery and colonization of the islands.
+Dry landing in Puerto Baquerizo Moreno, the capital of the Galapagos Islands.
+You will visit the Interpretation Center, an excellent place to learn about islands’ history in the Museum of Natural History which displays information about the volcanic origins of the islands, their remoteness from the continent, ocean currents, climate, the arrival of the different species and their colonization, among other points of interest.
+The human history is also showcased, chronicling the most significant events related to the discovery and the island’s colonization.
+(Duration: one hour visit/one hour walk)

-Tijeretas Hill involves a high intensity walk amidst beautiful landscapes and a magnificent view at the foot of a frigatebird nesting colony.
+Tijeretas Hill involves a high-intensity walk amidst beautiful landscapes and a magnificent view at the foot of a frigate bird nesting colony.
+(Duration: one hour visit).
 Overnight aboard the ship.
 (B,L,D)

-Gardner Bay.
-You will have a wet landing on a beautiful white coral sand beach guarded by a colony of sea lions.
-There are no trails, so you stay along the shore where you can spot Galapagos hawks, American Oystercatchers, Galapagos Ground Doves, Hood mockingbirds, Yellow Warblers, lava lizards, marine iguanas, and three species of Darwin’s finches: a subspecies (Geospiza fuliginosa) of the Large Cactus Finch, which is similar to the Large Ground Finch, the Small Ground Finch (Geospiza fuliginosa) and the Wabler Finch (Certhidea Olivacea), another endemic subspecies.
-Swimming and snorkeling offer a great variety of Galapagos marine wildlife: king angelfish, creole fish, damsel fish, parrotfish, manta rays, and white-tipped reef sharks.
+Gardner Bay, Gardner & Osborn islets.
+Wet landing on a beautiful white coral sandy beach guarded by a colony of sea lions.
+There are no trails, so you stay along the shore where you can spot Galapagos hawks, American Oystercatchers, Galapagos Ground Doves, Hood mockingbirds, Yellow Warblers, lava lizards, marine iguanas, and three species of Darwin’s finches: a subspecies of the Large Cactus Finch, which is similar to the large ground finch, the Small Ground Finch (Geospiza fuliginosa) and the Warbler Finch (Certhidea Olivacea), another endemic subspecies.
+Swimming and snorkeling offer the opportunity to see a great variety of the Galapagos’ marine wildlife: king angelfish, Creole fish, damsel fish, parrotfish, manta rays, and white-tipped reef sharks.
+(Duration: one hour walk/one hour snorkeling).

-Today you circumnavigate the islet of Daphne, an eroded tuff cone formation that was created by successive volcanic activity, for an opportunity to see Darwin’s finches, Blue-footed Boobies, Nazca Boobies, Red-billed Tropicbirds, Swallow-tailed Gulls, and Brown Noddies.
-Afterwards you will go straight to the airport in Baltra for the return flight to Quito, and then Lima, Peru.
+Afterwards you will go straight to the airport in Baltra for the flight to Guayaquil, and then Lima, Peru.
 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
 Overnight in Lima.
 (B)

 In the afternoon, you will have a city tour of Lima.
 You will visit downtown Lima and see several examples of the Spanish architecture of the colonial period including the Plaza de Armas, the Presidential Palace, the Cathedral, and the Church of San Francisco and Catacombs.
 After that, you will see Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 You will tour the upscale residential and commercial district of Miraflores and see the Parque del Amor, a seaside park with a huge statue of a kissing couple, before returning to your hotel.
 Overnight in Lima.
 (B)